Ukraine says ousted Russian forces near Bakhmut, south

 Ukraine has urged its Western allies to ramp up arms deliveries, including long-range missiles and F-16 fighter jets to speed up its offensive.

-That was the message Kyiv mayor Vitaliy Klitschko said he took to his meeting with Germany's Finance Minister Christian Lindner, who arrived in Kyiv on Monday.
+That was the message Kyiv mayor Vitali Klitschko said he took to his meeting with Germany's Finance Minister Christian Lindner, who arrived in Kyiv on Monday.

-"I emphasised that Ukraine is in dire need of the necessary armaments.
-These are air defence systems and long-range weapons," Klitschko wrote on social media.
+While the offensive is ongoing, Russian territory has also been targeted by almost daily drone attacks.

+On Monday, the Russian army said it downed drones over the region of Belgorod bordering Ukraine, without any casualties or damage.

-Ukraine's claims of advances in the east came after its air force said it downed several waves of Russian missiles and drones targeting Odesa, the latest in a string of attacks in the southern region on the Black Sea coast.
+Ukraine's claims of advances in the east came after its air force said it had downed several waves of Russian missiles and drones targeting Odesa.

+All eight Kalibr cruise missiles and 23 drones were shot down, the defence ministry said on Twitter, which has been rebranded as X.

+Since leaving the agreement, Moscow has pounded ports in the Odesa region that were key for Ukrainian grain exports under the deal.

-Air defence forces repelled all the attacks but falling debris damaged a student dormitory and a supermarket in Odesa's city centre, wounding three workers, the army said.
+Falling debris damaged a student dormitory and a supermarket in Odesa city centre, wounding three workers, the army said.

 "The blast wave damaged windows and balconies in several buildings and damaged cars parked nearby", it said, adding that firefighters were battling two blazes.